k0staa/k0staa.github.io/_posts/2019-12-15-spock-restassured-docs.markdown

 }
 ~~~
-I will not describe it more broadly, but if you want to expand your knowledge, I encourage you to read the [Spring tutorials](https://spring.io/guides/gs/rest-service/) and documentation about RESTfull web services.
+I will not describe it in more detail, but if you want to expand your knowledge, I encourage you to read the [Spring tutorials](https://spring.io/guides/gs/rest-service/) and documentation about RESTfull web services.

 You can now start the applications by running `./gradlew bootRun` command in project directory.
-Enter `http://localhost:8080/docs/api.html` into your browser and enjoy beautiful documentation.
+Open `http://localhost:8080/docs/api.html` address in your browser and enjoy beautiful documentation.

 This is it!
 You can find all the source code in my repository [GitHub account](https://github.com/k0staa/Code-Addict-Repos/tree/master/spockapidocks).
 Have fun and thanks for reading!